Thank you for submitting the form. Your reference number is

-How to buy the best tyres for your car - guide to size, type, cost and care
+How to buy the best tyres for your car: a guide to size, type, cost and care

-For most of us, shopping for new tyres is a choice based first and foremost on what they cost.
+When it comes to shopping for new tyres, it's important to consider tyre performance as well as the up-front cost.
 Here's what you need to know about buying the best set of tyres for your car and budget.

 If you can afford to stretch that little bit further when it comes buying a new set of tyres, then chances are you are going to save money – and potentially more - in the long run.

-“Tyres are critical to the performance of your car,” says automotive engineer Graeme Gambold.
+“Tyres are critical to the performance of your car,” says RACV Digital Motoring Editor Andrea Matthews.

 Are more expensive tyres worth it?